 Of course, there is no official arbiter of originality and many more people than I can possibly list.
 But I’ve seen enough in the last 30 years to help identify things that feel new and original vs. innocently re-invented or cleverly recycled.
 I’m aways happiest to see and learn something new.
 And many of these folks challenge our pre-conceptions with their questions and ideas.

-The people were selected based on awareness of their public-facing work and on recommendation of people I trust.
+The following people were selected based on my awareness of their public-facing work and on trusted recommendations.
 We’re looking at the originality of their ideas and not social media reach, popularity, CV or funding.
 In fact, if they already have 30k followers or personal wikipedia pages, they probably don’t need me to spotlight them.
 There are a few more people I wanted to include here, but we couldn’t get their bios together in time for publication.

-@ handles link to Twitter.
-If there is an asterisk after their name, their names also link to Medium accounts you can follow.
+@ handles should link to Twitter or otherwise be clear.
+If there is an asterisk after a name, that name links to a Medium account you can follow here.

 Silka Sietsma* (@silka) speaks passionately for “norm core” design principles for XR.
 She works hard to bring designers together across companies and even domains.
 She is Head of Emerging Design at Adobe and long-time advocate of thoughtful, inclusive design.